scalabli/yadig/docs/templating.rst

 Jinja Setup
 -----------

-Unless customized, Jinja2 is configured by Flask as follows:
+Unless customized, Jinja2 is configured by Citus as follows:

--   autoescaping is enabled for all templates ending in ``.html``, ``.htm``, ``.xml`` as well as ``.xhtml`` when using :func:`~flask.templating.render_template`.
+-   autoescaping is enabled for all templates ending in ``.html``, ``.htm``, ``.xml`` as well as ``.xhtml`` when using :func:`~citus.templating.template`.
--   autoescaping is enabled for all strings when using :func:`~flask.templating.render_template_string`.
+-   autoescaping is enabled for all strings when using :func:`~citus.templating.render_template_string`.
 -   a template has the ability to opt in/out autoescaping with the ``{% autoescape %}`` tag.
--   Flask inserts a couple of global functions and helpers into the Jinja2 context, additionally to the values that are present by default.
+-   Ciths inserts a couple of global functions and helpers into the Jinja2 context, additionally to the values that are present by default.